zazencodes/learn-python-for-seo/README.md

 Since you will be generating the content in `learn-python-for-seo/output`, make sure that folder is empty.

-To open the `.ipynb` files you have to open them in the ipython notebook interface.
-This can be done by opening a terminal and then typing `jupyter notebook` and navigating to the `learn-python-for-seo` folder.
+The `.ipynb` files can be opened from inside the ipython notebook interface.
+To do this, open up a terminal and then type `jupyter notebook` and navigate to the `learn-python-for-seo` folder.

 Finally, after opening a tutorial notebook, make sure to clear the code outputs before working through.
 This can be done by clicking `Cell -> All Output -> Clear` in the toolbar menu at the top.